 - 7.1.
 Where a Member has a concern about possible issues or irregularities within the Authority, this should be raised in the first instance with the Chairperson.
 The Chairperson shall deal with such concerns, at all times respecting as far as possible the confidentially of the identity of the Member who disclosed such concerns, in an appropriate manner that ensures a meaningful follow-up of matters raised. - 7.2.
 In the event that the matter has not been resolved by the Chairperson or where the matter relates to the Chairperson, the Member may raise such concerns directly with the Chair of the Audit and Risk Committee or the Minister. - 7.3.
 Where a staff member has a concern about possible issues or irregularities within the Authority, the matter should be raised with the Chief Executive.
 The Authority is committed to fostering an environment where staff feel able to "speak-up" and to ensuring that any concerns raised are carefully listened to, so that prompt action can be taken to address problems in accordance with the procedures in the Protected Disclosures Policy. - 7.4.
 If a Member finds evidence that there is non-compliance with any statutory obligations that apply to the Authority, he/she shall immediately bring this to the attention of their fellow members with a view to having the matter rectified.
 The matter shall also be brought to the attention of the relevant Minister by the Chairperson indicating (i) the consequences of such non-compliance and (ii) the steps that have been or will be taken to rectify the position. - 7.5.
-Where a Member of the Authority considers that they require independent professional advice to enable them to discharge their duties as Authority Members they may obtain such advice at a reasonable cost to the Authority subject to the approval of the Chairperson and such procurement procedures as may be advised by the Secretary having been complied with in obtaining such advice.
+Where a Member of the Authority considers that they require independent professional advice to enable them to discharge their duties as Authority Members they may obtain such advice at a reasonable cost to the Authority subject to the approval of the Chairperson and such procurement procedures as may be advised by the Secretary having been complied with in obtaining such advice. - 7.6.
+Where a Member of the Authority has a concern that cannot be resolved, their concern shall be formally recorded in the minutes.

-8. Fairness
+8. Fairness and Equality

-8.1.
-Members shall ensure that there is compliance with employment equality and equal status legislation.
+- 8.1.
+Members shall ensure that there is compliance with employment equality and equal status legislation. - 8.2.

-- 8.2.
 Members and staff shall ensure that there is a commitment by the Authority to fairness in all its business dealings. - 8.3.
-Members and staff shall ensure that they value and treat all colleagues, stakeholders and customers equally and fairly and with respect and courtesy at all times.
+Members and staff shall ensure that they value and treat all colleagues, stakeholders and customers equally and fairly and with respect and courtesy at all times. - 8.4.
+Members and staff shall ensure they adhere to the Public Sector Equality and Human Rights